 SLC Media Guide

-The Salt Lake City Department of Airports’ policy is to facilitate the needs of the news media and its coverage of events on airport property within its capability.
+The procedure for the Salt Lake City Department of Airport (SLCDA) is to facilitate the needs of the news media and its coverage of events on Airport property when possible.
 However, the responsibility of safeguarding lives and property takes precedence in all situations.
-The Department of Airports is also responsible for preserving incident sites for investigation and preventing evidence from being destroyed or disturbed.
+SLCDA is also responsible for preserving incident sites for investigation and preventing evidence from being destroyed or disturbed.

-The Department of Airports can only provide information within its jurisdiction as the airport operator and will only respond when the actions or property of the Department of Airports is involved.
-This includes the Airport Police and Fire Departments.
-All inquiries for these areas should be directed to the Department of Airports' Public Relations Director.
+SLCDA can only provide information within its jurisdiction as the Airport operator and will only respond when the actions or property of SLCDA are involved.
+This includes the Airport Police Bureau and Fire Department.
+All inquiries for these areas should be directed to the SLCDA Communication and Marketing Director.

-The media should direct requests for specific information directly to the airline, company or agency involved.
-The Department of Airports does not represent the airlines, government agencies (FAA, TSA, FBI, etc.) or private companies.
+The media should direct requests for specific information to the airline, company or agency involved.
+SLCDA does not represent the airlines, government agencies (CPB, FAA, FBI, TSA) or private companies.
 In the case of a major aircraft accident, information will be distributed by the National Transportation Safety Board (NTSB) and/or the Federal Aviation Administration (FAA).

-The passenger manifest (a list of passenger names and crew members on an aircraft) is released by the airline, not an airport.
+The passenger manifest (a list of passenger names and crewmembers on an aircraft) is released by the airline, not the Airport.
 Initial confirmation of any deaths resulting in the crash of a plane is made by the coroner, medical examiner or a designated law enforcement agency.
 Information will not be released until there is confirmation that family members have been notified.

 The FAA is responsible for air traffic control.
 Inquiries about aircraft operations or delays in the air traffic system should be directed to the regional public affairs office.
 The FAA reports aircraft delay information at: www.fly.faa.gov.
-Real time flight information is also available on the airport website, under Arrivals and Departures.
+Real-time flight information is also available on the airport website, under the Arrivals and Departures tab.

-As private companies, each airline has its own communications system.
+As private companies, each airline has its own communication team.
 A list of contacts for the airlines operating at Salt Lake City International Airport is below.
-The Air Transport Association (202) 626-4172 maintains a list of airline media contacts.
+The Air Transport Association maintains a list of airline media contacts.
+They can be reached at (202) 626-4172.
 Reporters should contact the airline for information specifically dealing with airline operations.

 Information pertaining to the security screening process is handled by the Transportation Security Administration (TSA).
 All inquiries regarding any aspect of security screening, threat level, etc. should be directed to the local public affairs office.